johnathan-branch/Pong/README.md

 # Tech Used
 Python 3.11.5
-- pydub (only used to create statically reference .wav files, the game does not need this to run)
+- pydub (only used to create sound-effect .wav files, the game does not need this to run)
 - pygame